 Emilie de Azevedo Brown,

 Industrial 7's Magallanica, where the current conflict began, has been revealed as the hiding place of Laplace's Box.
 Banagher heads for Industrial 7, but his way is barred by Riddhe and ...
 See full summary »

 After the One Year War, Peace was signed between Zeon and the Earth Federation.
 Three years later, however, some remaining forces of Zeon who never gave up steal the new Federation mobile ...
 See full summary »

 It is the year 0079 of the Universal Century.
-A war has broken out between the Duchy of Zeon, a space colony that wants independence, and the Earth Federation.
+A war has broken out between the Principality of Zeon, a space colony that wants independence, and the Earth Federation.
 A teenage boy has to pilot the Federation's new secret weapon when the space colony in which he lives is attacked by Zeon mobile suits, gigantic robots piloted by humans.
 That new secret weapon is called the Gundam, a far more powerful mobile suit.
 The story follows Amuro Ray and many other civilians around his age who have to take over a Federation spaceship and become soldiers in order to survive the war against Zeon's forces throughout the One Year War.
 Written by

 The final episodes (encompassing the battles of Solomon and A Bao a Q) were originally planned to be more elaborate, with exotic Zeon mecha defending the fortresses.
 Budget cuts scrapped the episodes (and the designs) although at least two (the Dom-like Dowdage and Gelgoog-Like Galbaldy ) does become resurrected for Z Gundam and Gundam ZZ.
 See more »